-Program Activities for FY 2019 - 2021: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.
+Program Activities FY 2020 - 2022: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
+These activities should include all measures listed in the table above.
+Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.

 MPD will continue performing as the previous reporting year.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 All SSDQs should remain GOOD for this reporting period